Lenora Rolla: Career

 Rolla supported herself by taking in sewing and working at her uncle's insurance business, an industry in which she worked through the 1920s and 1930s.
 During the Great Depression, she worked as a proofreader at the Fort Worth Mind, a local African-American newspaper.
-She spent most of the 1940s in Washington, D.C. working in the settlement house movement, an anti-poverty social movement that was still subject to racial segregation.
+She spent most of the 1940s in Washington, D.C., working in the settlement house movement, an anti-poverty social movement that was still subject to racial segregation.
 She had the opportunity to hear First Lady Eleanor Roosevelt speak at Howard University and worked with civil rights activist Mary McLeod Bethune, who as Director of Negro Affairs had an office in the White House during the Roosevelt administration.
 During World War II, Rolla worked as the supervisor of the clerical and typing pool at the United States Maritime Commission and was awarded a War Service Certificate for her leadership.
 By 1949, she had married, returned to Fort Worth, and become a licensed funeral director, working at Baker and Hardee-Adams funeral homes, which served the black community in segregated Fort Worth.
-From 1952-1956, she was the managing editor of the Dallas Express, the oldest black newspaper in Texas.
-From 1955-1958, she worked as dean of women at Jarvis Christian College in East Texas.
+From 1952 to 1956, she was the managing editor of the Dallas Express, the oldest black newspaper in Texas.
+From 1955 to 1958, she worked as dean of women at Jarvis Christian College in East Texas.
 She worked for Texas state senator Don Kennard in the 1960s and worked as a docent at Fort Worth Museum of Science and History in the 1970s.